crystalfontz/cfa_linux_examples/README.md

 * 'cd' into the created folder and use 'make' to compile and create the example binaries.

 #Executing the programs
-* The example utilities run with the command line options of:
+* The example utilities MUST BE run as root with the following command line options:

 ````
 ~$ ./example-XXX PORT BAUD